Commando Helicopter Force: 845 Naval Air Squadron

 845 NAS operated the Westland Sea King HC4 helicopter; a variant that has been specially modified for medium-lift transport and flying in all sorts of weather conditions and terrains.
 845 had at least two of it Sea Kings deployed to the Bosnian theatre since 1992.
 Besides Bosnia, they have operated in Albania, Egypt, Honduras, Nigeria, Sierra Leone, Iraq and Afghanistan.
 845 NAS was temporarily stationed at RAF Benson in Oxfordshire as part of the Merlin transition until it relocated back to RNAS Yeovilton on 20 June 2016.

 846 Naval Air Squadron

-846 NAS operates with 845 NAS, but has not seen action in Bosnia, being more focused on the Northern flank of the NATO theatre.
+846 NAS operates with 845 NAS, but did not see action in Bosnia, being more focused on the Northern flank of the NATO theatre.
 Until recently, 846 maintained a base in Northern Ireland that allowed it to become very proficient in cold weather and winter operations.
 However, squadron operations are not limited to northern flying conditions and it has operated in South East Asia, Australia, the United States, and Germany.
 Two of the squadron's aircraft were sent to Turkey following the major earthquake it suffered in November 1999.
 846 NAS was temporarily stationed at RAF Benson in Oxfordshire as part of the Merlin transition until it relocated back to RNAS Yeovilton on 26 March 2015.

 In March 2016, 846 NAS was given the role of Maritime Counter Terrorism after the disbandment of 848 Naval Air Squadron and its Sea King HC4 helicopters.